-The Technical Volume to the application may not be more than 25 pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all information below.
+The Technical Volume to the application may not be more than 15 pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all information below.
 The applicant should consider the weighting of each of the technical review criteria (see Technical Review Criteria) when preparing the Technical Volume.
-Calibri typeface, a black font color, and a font size of 12-point or larger (except in figures or tables, which may be 10-point font).
-Margins of not less than 1" (>= 1") on every side.